internationaltouch/internationaltouch.github.io/_policy/recognised-divisions.md

 Not all divisions will be contested at all events.

-Eligibility to compete in a recoginised division is defined by the [FIT Player Eligibility Policy].
+Eligibility to compete in a recognised division is defined by the [FIT Player Eligibility Policy].

 ## FIT recognised playing division policy